-The curatorial collective What, How & for Whom / WHW announces an open call for applications to participate in the fifth year of Zagreb based WHW Akademija, an experimental, interdisciplinary, tuition-free art study program for emerging artists.
-Through generating new models and testing existing ones, WHW Akademija seeks to develop a reciprocal educational process.
-Its programs encourage participants to coproduce critical content based on how knowledge is produced and questioned through the poetic, the physical, the material, and the eco-social.
+What, How & for Whom / WHW announces an open call for applications to participate in the sixth year of the Zagreb-based WHW Akademija, an experimental, interdisciplinary, tuition-free art study program for emerging artists.
+Through generating new models and testing existing ones, WHW Akademija seeks to develop a reciprocal educational process that encourages participants to coproduce critical content.

-The program starts in March 2023 and lasts until November 2023.
-It combines live and digital sessions, starting online in March and April and intensifying in May with a physical summer school that will take place in Zagreb.
-The program then continues online until the end of October 2023, when the final meeting of participants will take place in Zagreb.
+The program starts in March 2024 and runs through November 2024.
+It combines in person and remote learning, launching with online sessions in March and April, before convening an in-person summer school in Zagreb in May.
+The program then continues online until the end of October 2024, when the participants will once more reconvene in Zagreb.

-Final status notification: by end of February 2023
+Final status notification: by the end of February 2024

-WHW Akademija is a study program for 10 to 15 international participants.
-It is open to individuals seeking to deepen their formal, theoretical, and critical skills in art and who are at the beginning of developing an independent artistic practice.
-Participants will be engaged in an intense process of collective working and learning and partake in an educational model that combines discursive formats and a number of practical exercises, including encounters with the public.
+WHW Akademija is a tuition-free study program for 10 to 15 international participants.
+It is open to individuals who are still in the formative stages of developing an independent artistic practice and are seeking to deepen their formal, theoretical, and critical skills.
+Participants will be expected to engage in an intense process of collective working and learning through a model that combines discursive formats and a number of practical exercises, including encounters with the public.

 The working language of WHW Akademija is English.